Brayan Ortiz

 |

-I am a Senior Applied Scientist at Amazon in the Modeling and Optimization team under Global Delivery Services.
-Currently, I am a member of the Data Science team and am responsible for experimental design and validation of new processes for last mile delivery stations as well as productionizing last mile operational inputs.
+As a Senior Applied Scientist at Amazon in the Modeling and Optimization team, I lead the OpsLab data science team.
+We are responsible for experimental design and validation of new processes for across the transportation network, with an emphasis on Last Mile and sortation processes.
 Previously, I was on the Network Science team, where we developed solutions to help coordinate and optimize both short- and long-term operations in the outbound transportation network from inventory to a customer's doorstep.
-In my projects, I lead teams of 1-5 scientists and engineers, while serving as the main point of contact with leadership.
+In my projects, I lead and manage teams of 1-5 scientists and engineers, while serving as the main point of contact with leadership.

 Dissertation Work: I completed my PhD in the Department of Biostatistics at the University of Washington.
 In collaboration with Noah Simon, we developed finite approximations to infinite dimensional functional problems.
 These finite approximations can be applied to a wide variety of problems, which include signal denoising, spatial modeling, and epidemiology.